Twigonometry/Cybersecurity-Notes/SESH/Demos/Deserialisation Demo.md

 http://localhost:5000/unsafe.php?username={SERIALISED OBJECT HERE}
 ```

 *Note:* If you use curl, bash may throw a fit at your curly brackets.
-It's easier to visit the URL in your browser instead.
+You can either visit the URL in your browser, or use the `--globoff` flag to [escape the brackets](https://stackoverflow.com/questions/8333920/passing-a-url-with-brackets-to-curl)

-For example:
+Here is the request we made, using our malicious object:

 ```
 http://localhost:5000/unsafe.php?username=O:10:"SignupForm":2:{s:7:"outfile";s:10:"gotcha.txt";s:15:"username_string";s:25:"malicious stuff goes here";}